schoen/unicast-extensions/FAQ.md

-As a totally new address range, making class-e in particular globally routable makes it more possible to address other long-standing bugs in ipv4 implementations like [zeroth networks](ZEROTH), attempt to make more protocols available through NAT (such as udp-lite, sctp),
+As a totally new address range, making class-e in particular globally routable makes it more possible to address other long-standing bugs in ipv4 implementations like [zeroth networks](ZEROTH.md), attempt to make more protocols available through NAT (such as udp-lite, sctp), and so on.